cth2015/cth-documentation-middleman/source/content/story-blocks/item-03-block-00.html.md

 block: 1
 classes: block block-yellow
 ---
-# From Content to Context
+# From Context to Curation

 Schools and universities don’t leverage students’ knowledge and existing (online) information.
 They waste resources, and degrees become increasingly expensive.